mountaha-ghabri/algorithmic-collusion-reinforcement/README.md

 ### Three Policy Conclusions

-1. **Reactive enforcement is not futile** — a decline from Δ = 0.991 to 0.55–0.82 represents a real consumer welfare gain
+1. **Reactive enforcement is not futile**: a decline from Δ = 0.991 to 0.55–0.82 represents a real consumer welfare gain
-2. **Symmetric enforcement outperforms targeted** — industry-wide audits or coordinated resets should produce larger disruptions than firm-specific remedies
+2. **Symmetric enforcement outperforms targeted**: industry-wide audits or coordinated resets should produce larger disruptions than firm-specific remedies
-3. **Preventive approaches may dominate reactive ones** — algorithmic design requirements or ex-ante approval regimes could outperform post-detection enforcement
+3. **Preventive approaches may dominate reactive ones**: algorithmic design requirements or ex-ante approval regimes could outperform post-detection enforcement

 ---